-(5) Includes fees received for attendance at meetings of another Board committee.
+(3) Includes fees received for attendance at meetings of another Board committee.

-(6) Includes Independent Lead Director fee and fees received for chairing meetings of another Board committee.
+(4) Includes Independent Lead Director fee and fees received for chairing meetings of another Board committee.

-(7) Includes the fees that the director received, in cash, for the director's role as a director of President's Choice Bank, a subsidiary of the Corporation.
+(5) Includes the fees that the director received, in cash, for the director's role as a director of President's Choice Bank, a subsidiary of the Corporation.

-(8) Mr. Wright was elected to the Board on May 5, 2022.
+(6) Mr. Holt was elected to the Board and appointed to the Audit and Risk and Compliance Committees effective May 4, 2023.